-Straddling the river Meuse, the country’s southernmost city is a joy to explore, with a wealth of fascinating museums and interesting historical sights.
+Straddling the river Meuse, the country’s southernmost city is a joy to explore, with a wealth of fascinating museums and interesting historical tourist attractions.
 As Maastricht was ruled by everyone from the Romans and Carolingians to the dukes of Brabant, these date to various epochs, with its enormous network of 13th-century tunnels being a particularly impressive feature.

 12. Bonnefanten Museum

 Founded all the way back in 1884, the Bonnefanten Museum’s fabulous fine arts collection is now housed in one of the most distinctive-looking modern buildings in Maastricht.
 Shaped somewhat like a spaceship, its glimmering cupola was designed by the architect Aldo Rossi.
 It is set just to the south of the city center on the banks of the River Meuse.

 On display are loads of brilliant artworks, with medieval sculptures and old Italian, Flemish, and Dutch paintings lying alongside contemporary pieces and art installations from the Ecole de Paris and Arte Povera movements.
 Among its most popular exhibitions are paintings by Pieter Brueghel the Younger and Peter Paul Rubens, with its gallery of Limburgish artworks being another highlight.